navodas/HousingData/README.md

     - https://public.tableau.com/app/profile/navodas/viz/Housingpricespermunicipality/Municipalityinfo

-### Data Files
+### Data Files - Not shared to do possible copy right violations.

-1. basic_housing_data.csv - Basic attributes about the Swedish housing data (59989*11).
-2. additional_housing_data.csv - Additional five attributes are introduced in this dataset with respect to a subset of instances(21612*16).
-3. municipality.csv - Municipality list in Västra Götaland region in Sweden.

 ### Other Files
 1. Webscraper.ipynb - This workbook contains the webscraper for crawling the hemnet site to collect housing prices.